Even though NameHero is smaller than SiteGround, they’re actually better/faster (I left SiteGround in 2019 after they went completely downhill).

 Is NameHero or SiteGround better for WordPress?

-NameHero is a good choice if you want cPanel, cheaper prices, and the LiteSpeed Cache WordPress plugin.
+NameHero is a good choice if you want cPanel, cheaper prices, and the option to use LiteSpeed Cache + QUIC.cloud CDN.
 SiteGround says they've crafted their service and Site Tools dashboard for WordPress, but that doesn't mean they're better.